massifrg/pundok-editor/README.md

 - tools to edit attributes of Blocks and Inlines, especially the `Attr` data structure;

-- support for more than one kind of notes (there's an ongoing change in the way they are encoded);
+- support for more than one kind of notes;

 - a GUI to search and replace text, and CSS-like selection of elements of the Pandoc AST;